 About entering for our Exhibitions

-Eligibility: Any paid up member is eligible to enter work in the exhibitions.
+Eligibility: Any paid up member is eligible to enter work in the exhibitions and/or have a craft stall.

-All entries must be included on the appropriate entry forms which will be available online, by e-mail or at our Wednesday evening meeting, a few weeks before the exhibition.
-Forms must be returned to the Exhibition Secretary or nominated member of the committee by the closing date specified.
+All entries must be included on the appropriate entry forms which are available online and must be submitted by the closing date specified.

 Rules for exhibiting art work

-Artists may hang up to 7 framed paintings and exhibit as many portfolios as they wish, provided they have entered at least 1 framed painting.
+Artists may hang up to 7 paintings and exhibit as many portfolios as they wish, provided they have entered at least 1 painting for hanging.
 Any paintings exhibited must not have been exhibited in either of the two previous exhibitions (i.e. in the previous 12-13 months).

 Paintings/pictures are divided into 3 categories